fmerg/pymerkle/README.md

 _Pymerkle_ provides a class for binary balanced Merkle-trees (with possibly odd number of leaves), capable of generating Merkle-proofs (audit-proofs and consistency-proofs) and performing inclusion-tests.
-It supports all combinations of hash functions (including SHA3 variations) and encoding types, with defense against second-preimage attack by default enabled.
+It supports almost all combinations of hash functions (including SHA3 variations) and encoding types, with defense against second-preimage attack by default enabled.
 It further provides flexible validation mechanisms, allowing for direct